Kai Kahele: Tenure

 Kahele voted in favor of impeaching Trump for a second time following the 2021 storming of the United States Capitol.
 In his first floor speech in Congress, he spoke in favor of impeaching Trump, claiming Trump had violated his oath of office by inciting a “deadly insurrection”.
 He also said, "our sacred oaths are hollow without accountability".

-From February 2022 to April 2022, he cast all 120 votes by proxy while working part-time as a commercial pilot for Hawaiian Airlines.
-Two weeks after this was reported, Kaheke retired from Congress to run for governor of Hawaii in the 2022 election.
+From February to April 2022, Kahele cast all 120 votes by proxy while working part-time as a commercial pilot for Hawaiian Airlines.
+Reports about his prolonged absence from Washington and outside employment led to a House Ethics Committee investigation into whether he misused official resources for his gubernatorial campaign.
+Two weeks after the scrutiny began, he retired from Congress to run for governor of Hawaii in the 2022 election, and as a result, the committee dropped its investigation.